 - General discomfort

-A dental or medical professional will likely diagnose the issue through endoscopy, a procedure that allows them to look down your esophagus.
-They will visually examine the sores in the area and may take tissue samples to test.
-Testing the samples for virus strains will confirm whether or not HSV is the cause of the infection.
-Another common cause of esophagitis, especially in patients without HSV, is the fungus Candida albicans, which is known to cause oral thrush.
+A dental or medical professional will likely diagnose herpes esophagitis through endoscopy, a procedure that allows them to look down your esophagus.
+They will visually examine the sores in the area and take tissue samples to test for virus strains that will confirm whether or not HSV is the cause of your infection.

-While the Cleveland Clinic notes there is no cure for herpes, it's important to take measures to prevent the virus from spreading.
-If you have a weakened immune system, it is especially important to steer clear of possible sources of infection.
-The Mayo Clinic recommends practicing proper hygiene, such as washing your hands with warm water and soap, to reduce your chances of contracting the virus.
-Avoid skin-to-skin contact and sharing items that touch the mouth with someone who is experiencing an HSV outbreak.
+If you have a weakened immune system, it is especially important to steer clear of possible infections and see a healthcare professional if you believe you've had herpes exposure.
+Mayo Clinic recommends practicing proper hygiene to reduce your chances of contracting the virus in the first place.
+Preventive measures include washing your hands with soap and water often, avoiding skin-to-skin contact, and not sharing items that have touched the mouth of someone experiencing an HSV outbreak.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.